ilyagrishkov/jq-haskell/README.md

 # `jq` implementation in Haskell

-A clone of `jq` done as part of the Functional Programming course of TUDelft.
+A clone of `jq` done as part of the Functional Programming course at TUDelft.

 ## Build
 ```